cpollet/itinerants/README.md

  * webservice: http://localhost:8000/api
  * neo4j: http://localhost:7474/

-If you need to remove all generated images, you can run the `clean-docker.sh` script.
+If you need to remove all generated images, you can run the `clean-docker.sh` script or `mvn -Ddocker.removeAll docker:remove` if you only want to get rid of the latest images.